MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

           - name: Commit and create PR 🔀
             uses: peter-evans/create-pull-request@v3
     ```

-The PR step will do nothing if there is nothing to commit.

 ### Use Yarn

-Yarn will be set up already in the environment.
+Yarn will be set up already in the environment, so no need to add a step to install Yarn.

 So just change `npm` commands to use `yarn`.

 - `upgrade-packages.yml`
     ```yaml
     steps:
-      # ...
+      - name: Checkout 🛎️
+        uses: actions/checkout@v2

+      - name: Set up Node.js ⚙️
+        uses: actions/setup-node@v2
+        with:
+          node-version: '16.x'

       - name: Check for outdated packages 🔍
         run: |